PhelimonSarpaning/AI-Voice-Assistant/README.md

 pip install Chromedriver

 You need to sign up for a Houndify Client Id and Client Key for transcribing the speech into text.

+To run the application first open "elasticsearch" via the terminal and also open "python speech.py" via another terminal.